jul/pypi-stat/README.rst

       -p _PACKAGE, --package=_PACKAGE
                             packages for wich to graph

+You'll need matplotlib and numpy to plot the graphs.
+Read the doc (installation section) for more informations.

 Changelog
 =========

+* fighting debian and my typos
 * fixing a dependency.
 I really like the install fails before test mechanisms but if nobody opens a ticket I won't be able to know that it fails.